 First, KPCF will be able to help raise funds for projects that support key issues and projects that are important to the community.
 So, in addition to raising funds for improvements in our parks like a picnic shelter, dog fountain, learning garden, etc., we are now able to expand our efforts to include raising money for homelessness, education, etc.

-With this is mind, KPCF’s first project will be to raise funds for a new counseling center inside The Sophia Way, the homeless shelter being built for women & children.
+With this is mind, KPCF’s first project was to raise funds for a new counseling center inside The Sophia Way, the homeless shelter being built for women & children.
 KPCF will match dollar-for-dollar funds raised from the community up to $5,000 for a total of $10,000.

 Another thing that we will be able to do is partner with the City of Kirkland to apply for local, state and federal grants that otherwise would not be available to the city.
 Often these government entities require a 501(c)(3) organization to be involved in the grant process and the KPCF would be able to fulfill this role with the City of Kirkland.
 This is a wonderful opportunity as Kirkland continues to grow and needs access to capital to fund this growth.

 Corporations that are located in our community but headquartered elsewhere will also be able to take advantage of our new expanded focus.
 They’ve told us that having a community foundation enables them to access more funds from their head office to invest in our community than they otherwise would be able to if they made one-off requests for various local charities and events.
 There is a benefit for the corporation too – – they can simplify the time spent on philanthropic efforts by making make one donation to the KPFC with directions as to how the funds are to be distributed.
 In this way, the amount of philanthropic dollars is increased for distribution in the community.
 Since the KPCF is funding and marketing entity – not an operating entity, we do not compete for these donations but simply pass on them on as directed.